1758 - French operations on the coast of Coromandel

 Lally's force comprised in all 2,300 French, both horse and foot, and 5,000 Sepoys.
 The main body moved from Arcot along the direct road towards Conjeeveram, and a large detachment followed the bank of the Palar upon Chengalaput.

-On November 11, Colonel Draper evacuated Vandelour and joined Lawrence's battalion at St. Thomas' Mount.
+On November 11, Colonel Draper evacuated Vandeloor and joined Lawrence's battalion at St. Thomas Mount.

 On November 20, hoping to delay the French advance, Captain Joseph Smith, who commanded at Trichinopoly, detached Yusuf Khan with 2,000 disciplined Sepoys and 2 light pieces to operate behind French lines.
-On his way, Yusuf Khan took Elavanasur.
+On his way, Yusuf Khan took Ellavanasore (present-day Elavanasur).

 On November 29, the main French army left Conjeeveram and advanced against Madras.